-Requirements Excellent 90-100 Above Average 89-80 Average 79-70 Below Average < 70
+Requirements Excellent 90-100 Above Average 89-80 Averag e 79-70 Below Average < 70

-Administrative -15%
+Administrative - 20% non-honors/15% honors

 Timely completion and turn in of:

 Signed Prerequisites for an Internship

 Signed Code of Conduct

 Signed Internship Agreement

 Begin application process and seek employment through the assistance of the work-based learning designee

 Complete placement report

 Submit project proposal to work-based learning designee and parent or guardian

 Obtain project approval from work-based learning designee

 Attend orientation at the workplace

-• Setting up a date and participating in CDC's visit of the intern site

-using Internship Site Visit Checklist
+Setting up a date and participating in CDC's visit of the intern site using Internship Site Visit Checklist

 Student Internship Evaluation

-Project -25%
+Project - 30% non-honors /25% honors

 Component One-Internship Project Guidelines

 The project must be student generated

 Provide outline of tasks to be completed

 The project must show evidence of knowledge gained in completion of the portfolio and work experience

-The project must relate to the student's internship experience Presentation
+The project must relate to the student's internship experiencePresentation

+Description of jobsite

+Description of the type of work-based learning being performed

+Documentation of related program area mastery, example: skills checklist

+Portfolio - 20% non-honors /15% honors

+Component Two-Internship Portfolio Guidelines The portfolio content, monitoring process, and deadlines should be putlined by the work-based learning designee.
+Listed below are the

+equired portfolio contents that will be evaluated in the rubric.

+Hours-worked log Lournal antries

+Journal entries Destangable or other viewal modifies that desurge at the student.

+Photographs or other visual media that document the student work experience

+Progress reports

+Résumé